pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Infrastructure System

   - Distributed Relational Database Internals is a course made up of many reading materials and programming assignments.
 A broad range of topics such as relational algebra, parser, runtime, optimizer, transaction, DDL and more are covered in readings.
-TinySQL is a simplified version of TiDB, used as the programming assignment framework, which let participants can verify their learning outcomes.
+As the programming assignment framework, TinySQL, a simplified version of TiDB, is used for course participants to verify their learning outcomes.
   - Distributed Key-Value Database Internals is a course about distributed key-value database systems.
 The reading materials cover storage engine, data partitioning, replication, consistency, scalability, balance, distributed transactions and more.
 For programming assignment, TinyKV, a simplified version of TiKV, will be provided to course participants to verify their learning outcomes.

    Topics such as cloud-native database systems and Machine Learning are also planned.